 How does it work?

-DBAP localises sounds towards arbitrarily positioned speakers in a space using a matrix based technique.
+DBAP localizes sounds towards arbitrarily positioned speakers in a space using a matrix-based technique.
 It calculates signal amplitudes according to the actual positions of the speakers in a space, while making no assumptions as to where the listeners are situated.
-Speaker tuning and interesting acoustic features in a room should be utilised more when working with DBAP.
+Speaker tuning and interesting acoustic features in a room should be more utilized when working with DBAP.

 ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
-The parameter is called Nearest Neighbour Spreading.
-It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.
+The parameter is called Nearest Neighbor Spreading.
+It sets a maximum limit to the number of speakers that the algorithm can use as neighbors - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.

-★ Try automating the Nearest Neighbours Spread in a relationship with another source property of the same sound source such as room presence.
+★ Try automating the Nearest Neighbors Spread in a relationship with another source property of the same sound sources such as room presence.

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
-Using this method SPCAP guarantees conservation of loudspeaker power output across any speaker arrangement.
+Using this method SPCAP guarantees conservation of loudspeakers power output across any speaker arrangement.
 Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.

 The result will still be sweet-spot dependent although it will be a wider listening area.
 SPCAP inherits some of the dependencies of VBAP to get successful spatial imaging.

 ★ SPCAP panning can do a good job of translating surround audio mixes from one speaker configuration to another.